-No action if the complaint is not supported by evidence or falls outside of RECO’s authority.
+There will be no action if the complaint is not supported by evidence or falls outside of RECO’s authority.

 In situations where RECO believes the salesperson, broker or brokerage is no longer entitled to registration, RECO can seek a suspension or a revocation.

 No action will be taken if the allegations contained in the complaint are not supported by the evidence and information obtained by RECO.
-This can also happen if the complaint falls outside of RECO’s legal jurisdiction; that is, we don’t have the authority to deal with it.
+This can also happen if the complaint falls outside of RECO’s legal jurisdiction.
+That is, we don’t have the authority to deal with it.

 The following actions may be taken without a formal hearing: